IS NATO REALLY NECESSARY?

 2) the countries that have long been members of NATO on the European continent, more precisely in Western Europe (France, Italy, Germany, Belgium, The Netherlands, etc.); and

-3) the countries added since the break-up of the USSR, in Central and Eastern Europe, whether they are ex-Soviet republics or ex-independant republics that used to be involontary members of the Warsaw Pact.
+3) the countries added since the break-up of the USSR, in Central and Eastern Europe, whether they are ex-Soviet republics or ex-independent republics that used to be involuntary members of the Warsaw Pact.

-The shape of NATO, and possibly its very fate and existence, is likely to be impacted by the issue of the invasion, and the realignements that may......occasion, one way or the other, with all the consequences that would ensue in the relations between the US, the European countries, Russia and China, among others.
-It may be the start of an popular opposition to the way things have been run up to now, by those governments.
+The shape of NATO, and possibly its very fate and existence, is likely to be impacted by the issue of the invasion, and the realignments that it may occasion, one way or the other, with all the consequences that would ensue in the relations between the US, the European countries, Russia and China, among others.
+It may be the start of a popular opposition to the way things have been run up to now, by those governments.

-It is indeniable that the USA needs NATO in order to protect its eastern flank, while it tries to contains China on its western flank.
-At the same time, it it less evident that the European Community needs NATO the same way.
+It is undeniable that the USA needs NATO to protect its eastern flank, while it tries to contain China on its western flank.
+At the same time, it is less evident that the European Community needs NATO the same way.
 The whole situation begs the question: Will the Europeans start to think by themselves and for themselves and stop being pawns in the hands of the anglophone countries?

 * * *